life2harsh/git-orientation/README.md

 ## Using the UI

 - Question navigation: the Q buttons at the top switch questions.
-- Media: some questions include a video (▶ Watch video) or image (🖼 View image) link shown at the top.
+- Media: some questions include a video (Watch video) or image (View image) link shown at the top.
 They open in a new tab.
 - Hint Mode: click the small rotating pyramid at the bottom-right of the terminal area to toggle Hint Mode.
 In Hint Mode, the panel shows a typewriter reveal for Hint and Format.
 Some questions may provide a Copy value.
 - Editing inputs: You can edit your GitHub username and answer any time using the EDIT buttons.
 - Generate token: After entering both fields, a token appears under “Hash:”.
 Use the COPY HASH button in the lower-right to copy it.